HimbeerserverDE/mt-multiserver-proxy/doc/docker.md

 # Docker

 This repository contains a `Dockerfile` at its root.
-It can be used to build the most recent release version or a development version into an image.
+It can be used to build a release or development version into an image.

 ## Build